Legomanalec/mutab/README.md

 <h1>1 Overview</h1>
 The goal of this project is to allow a mobile app user the ability to take a picture of an excerpt of musican notation and recieve the corresponding guitar tablature

+<h2>1.1 Scope</h2>
+The scope of this project is to take in music data from a format such as midi or music xml and return a guitar tablature representation.

 <h1>2 Background</h1>
 <h2>2.1 Sheet Music</h2>